Carers graduate WOW program

 We are proud of our demonstrated leadership in providing inclusive aged care and welcome all people regardless of lifestyle choices, ethnicity, faith, sexual orientation or gender identity.

-With the support of Perth-based group GLBTI Rights in Australia (GRAI), Tuohy’s Residential Care Manager Jayne Cummings and her staff have been able to work with residents to ensure their needs are met with inclusive and appropriate actions.
+With the support of Perth-based group GLBTI Rights in Australia (GRAI), Tuohy’s former Residential Care Manager Jayne Cummings and her staff have been able to work with residents to ensure their needs are met with inclusive and appropriate actions.

-Jayne and her staff received in-house training from GRAI, who work to raise awareness and improve the quality of life for lesbian, gay, bisexual, transgender and intersex (LGBTI) elders, earlier in 2015 as part of the Federal Government-funded National LGBTI Ageing and Aged Care Training Project.
+Tuohy's staff received in-house training from GRAI, who work to raise awareness and improve the quality of life for lesbian, gay, bisexual, transgender and intersex (LGBTI) elders, earlier in 2015 as part of the Federal Government-funded National LGBTI Ageing and Aged Care Training Project.

 As an organisation, Hall & Prior is responding to the need for appropriate care by creating an LGBTI policy and has formed a committee to ensure the comprehensive rollout of inclusive language through all forms and documentation.